Explore-Execute Chain: Towards an Efficient Structured Reasoning Paradigm: Reproducibility Statement

 \section{Reproducibility Statement}

 We have made extensive efforts to ensure the reproducibility of our work.
 All code used in this paper will be publicly released to facilitate independent verification and further research.
 We describe our experimental setup in Sec.~\ref{setup}.
 Detailed hyperparameters for training E\textsuperscript{2}C-SFT, E\textsuperscript{2}C-RL, GRPO, and EF-SFT are provided in Appendix~\ref{app:hyper}.
-Detialed setup for TTS experiment can be found in Appendix~\ref{app:tts_details}.
-We also include the prompt templates for data generation, the zero-shot prompt model, and E\textsuperscript{2}C-Select (Self LM-Judge) in Appendix~\ref{prompt}.
+Detailed setup for TTS experiments can be found in Appendix~\ref{app:tts_details}.
+We also include the prompt templates for data generation, the zero-shot prompt model, plan selection, execution, and exploration refinement in Appendix~\ref{prompt}.